Axway/open-banking-docs/content/en/docs/Release-Notes/_index.md

 API Gateway changes specific to Open Finance Brazil deployments:

-* Removed dependency from envSettings.props file moving to environment variables.
+* Removed dependency from envSettings.props file moving some variables to environment variables.
-* Filebeat for backwards compatibility
+* Updated filebeat for backwards compatibility
     * Upgraded from version 7.9 to 8.10.4

 API Manager changes specific to Open Finance Brazil deployments:

-* Upgrade to the latest apimcli image 1.14.2
+* Upgraded to the latest apimcli image 1.14.2
-* Removed built in configuration files and adding them as customizable configmaps
+* Removed built in configuration files and added them as customizable configmaps
 * Removed deprecated APIs
-* Removed KPS import as post-install step
 * Introduced APIM Settings configurable via values.yaml

 Added a new module KPS-Config for Open Finance Brazil deployments: